Appeal for Waiver of Requirement

 If you do not satisfy the requirement or have a waiver approved, you will not be allowed to graduate.
 There are NO exceptions to the above criteria.

-In either case, contact Roz McCall, email@example.com for more information.
+In either case, contact the Petitions Coordinator at email@example.com, for more information.

 There is no prohibition against taking a second-tier course on a CR/NC grading pattern if the course is not in your major department (i.e. MKTG 3495 for Business majors).
 Passing the course with a grade of CR will satisfy the UWSR.
 However, if you earn a grade of D+ or D on the CR/NC pattern, you will receive an NC grade and neither complete satisfaction of the UWSR nor meet the criteria for a waiver.